Chad: Tombalbaye rule (1960–1979)

-Two years later, Tombalbaye banned opposition parties and established a one-party system.
+In 1962 Tombalbaye banned opposition parties and established a one-party system.
 Tombalbaye's autocratic rule and insensitive mismanagement exacerbated inter-ethnic tensions.
-In 1965, Muslims in the north, led by the National Liberation Front of Chad (Front de libération nationale du Tchad, FRONILAT), began a civil war.
+In 1965 Muslims in the north, led by the National Liberation Front of Chad (Front de libération nationale du Tchad, FRONILAT), began a civil war.
 Becoming gradually more erratic, Tombalbaye's regime alienated even his southern base of support, notably through the forced introduction of yondo (ritual scarring) for public servants and the 1973 assassination of expatriate dissident Outel Bono in Paris.
 Tombalbaye was overthrown and killed in 1975, but the insurgency continued.
-In 1979 the rebel factions led by Hissène Habré took the capital, and all central authority in the country collapsed.
+In 1979 the rebel factions led by Hissène Habré took the capital, and central authority in the country collapsed.
 Armed factions, many from the north's rebellion, contended for power.

-Chad's first civil war (1979–1987)
+Civil war (1979–1987)

 The disintegration of Chad caused the collapse of France's position in the country.
 Libya moved to fill the power vacuum and became involved in Chad's civil war.
-Libya's adventure ended in disaster in 1987; the French-supported president, Hissène Habré, evoked a united response from Chadians of a kind never seen before and forced the Libyan army off Chadian soil.
+This ended in disaster in 1987; the French-supported President Habré, evoked a united response from Chadians of a kind never seen before and forced the Libyan army off Chadian soil.

 Dictatorship of Habré (1987–1990)

 Habré consolidated his dictatorship through a power system that relied on corruption and violence with thousands of people estimated to have been killed under his rule.
 The president favoured his own Toubou ethnic group and discriminated against his former allies, the Zaghawa.
 His general, Idriss Déby, overthrew him in 1990.
 Attempts to prosecute Habré led to his placement under house arrest in Senegal in 2005; in 2013, Habré was formally charged with war crimes committed during his rule.
-In May 2016, he was found guilty of human-rights abuses, including rape, sexual slavery, and ordering the killing of 40,000 people, and sentenced to life in prison.
+In May 2016, he was found guilty of human-rights abuses, including rape, sexual slavery, and ordering the killing of 40,000 people, and he was sentenced to life in prison.